 In the guidelines, Google provides some guidance on what constitutes a completely useless site.

-The last point is just a reality check for you people that review your link profile, or even build disavow lists with a strict interpretation of what is “high” or “low” quality.
+The last point is just a reality check for you people that review your link profile or even build disavow lists with a strict interpretation of what is “high” or “low” quality.

-The screenshot from Ahrefs shows that bestcolleges.com’s page that ranks for “best online colleges for psychology” has a mix of link quality and domain rating (DR).
+Ahrefs shows that bestcolleges.com’s page that ranks for “best online colleges for psychology” has a mix of link quality and domain rating (DR).

 There are certainly many lurking and confounding variables that also have an impact, but it’s so commonplace that you cannot ignore this fact.

-What Are the Criteria for Evaluation?
+What are the Criteria for Evaluation?

 My team and I have built a score with over 50 variables we delivered called PureGrade, to understand the likelihood of the site having a positive, negative, or neutral impact based on main content (MC) and supplemental content.